 In a previous article I talked about air movement for transpiration, reducing condensation and helping to prevent diseases.

-In this article I want to mention the importance of reflected light and air movement for photosynthesis.
+In this article I want to mention the importance of reflected light and air movement for photosynthesis in tomato pants.

 We touched on photosynthesis in a previous newsletter but here are some practical tips that we can apply.

 Photosynthesis is the way plants make their own food – they use: